pacroy/test-terraform-aws/README.md

 aws iam create-access-key --user-name a-user-name
 ```

+Make sure you make note of AccessKeyId and SecretAccessKey as it appears only once.

 ### Create a S3 Bucket

 An S3 bucket for storing Terraform backend state files.
 You may create with these AWS CLI commands: